msupply-foundation/msupply_docs/content/docs/introduction/introduction.md

 Open mSupply runs on Desktop (Windows, Linux & Mac), as a web application in your browser, or also as an Android application (for tablets, not for phones at this stage).

+## Test Section

+This is a test section to see how it looks in the rendered page.

 ## Where can I download it?

 We provide a number of downloads on our [releases page](https://github.com/openmsupply/open-msupply/releases) hosted in our GitHub repository.